Aztec Hearts

 The first two Aztec Hearts records were recorded in 2005 and 2007, respectively.
 In 2008, Adams moved to Taiwan and suspended musical activity.
 Four years later, he began writing the material that would appear on the third and final record, In the Spirit of Almost (2014).

-The band never played live.
-Contributing musicians were all friends or colleagues, and their participation was generous as it was ephemeral.
-All three records were available for free download on Soundcloud until May 2018 when Adams quietly pulled his entire catalog of music from the internet, citing a personal, detailed reason:
+All three records were available for free download on Soundcloud until May 2018, when Adams quietly pulled his entire catalog of music from the internet.

 Recordings